knuckleswtf/scribe/docs/documenting/documenting-endpoint-body-parameters.md

 ## Documenting file uploads
 You can document file inputs by using `@bodyParam` or FormRequest rules with a type `file`.
 You can add a description and example as usual.

-For files, your example should be the absolute path to a file that exists on your machine.
+For files, your example should be the path to a file that exists on your machine.
+This path should be absolute or relative to your project directory.
 If you don't specify an example, Scribe will generate a fake file for example requests and response calls.

 ```php
 /**